This article was first published in May 2016 and is constantly being updated as some tours unfortunately stop. The latest update was in June 2020.

 Singapore has it all, from heritage-rich exhibition spaces like the National Museum of Singapore to some of the most beautiful religious monuments like the Buddha Tooth Relic Temple.
 There is art, nature, shopping, off the beaten path destinations, Instagram-worthy sites and even several beaches.
+There are great indoor places to visit when it rains, camping spots to park a tent, cultural and historical museums, cooking classes with locals, and even a Jurassic Mile to walk along.

 Each neighborhood is so culturally diverse and packed with heritage that it would be a pity to explore them without knowing the deep history.
 From Chinatown to Little India to Tiong Bahru, there is so much more than meets the eye.
 So get your comfy shoes on and extra battery pack for your phone because the free walking tours in Singapore are packed with adventure.